How does Virgin Red differ from Virgin Flying Club? (Virgin Redemption University #1)

 There are no status levels inside Virgin Red.
 Even if you have elite status in Virgin Flying Club, it doesn’t make any difference to what you can do in the Virgin Red app.
 You can’t even see your Flying Club status level anywhere inside the Virgin Red app.

 Virgin Red doesn’t have a lot to offer in terms of additional ways of earning Virgin Points.
-It is primarily an online shopping portal, offering you points for every £1 spent at a large variety of online retailers.
+It is primarily an online shopping portal, offering you points for every £1 spent at a variety of online retailers.
 It is directly competing with cashback sites such as TopCashback as well as other travel points shopping portals such as the BA eStore.

 Virgin Red is a lot more interesting when it comes to new ways of spending Virgin Points.
 The company has put a lot of effort into finding new non-flying ways to spend, and we will look at some of the best in a future article in this series.